dmbarbour/glas/docs/GlasObject.md

 # Glas Object Encoding

 To support distributed incremental computing and sharing of very large values, Glas specifies this Glas Object (`.glob`) representation.

-This representation uses content-addressed (secure hash) references for modularity, structure sharing, and incremental distribution.
+# MISC

+Currently, this is a relatively low priority.

 ## Note on Unstable Hashes